kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 ### Make commands

-- **make kubectl** : To build the project and copy the binary file to the PATH.
+- **make kubectl-mtb** : To build the project and copy the binary file to the PATH.
 - **make generate** : To convert benchmarks config yaml files into static assets.
 - **make readme** : To generate each benchmark README files from their respective config yaml files to serve as a docs for benchmark.